Standards for navigation menus

 Menus on the UNBC website are intended to help the user find content within the UNBC website.
 We are currently limited in our ability to indicate if a link in the menu will take the user to content outside of the UNBC website.
 This can result in a website visitor "bouncing" from their user session.
 In addition, we have no control over the functionality of the external link.

-By including external links in the body of web pages rather than in the menus, it also makes it easier for our web editors to maintain these links should they change.
+Links to external websites should only be contained in the body of web pages or in a 'Related' box beneath the left navigation menu for the section.
+By including external links in the body of web pages rather than in the left bar, web editors are able to to maintain these links should they change.

 We recommend that a brief description of what the user will find when they click on an external link be included wherever appropriate.